Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Numerical Results

+Previous studies \cite{iresnet_01_regtheory, iresnet_02_bayesian} introduced and evaluated an iResNet architecture on small-scale toy problems.
+In these works, the proposed architecture consists of an iResNet with a single subnetwork ($N=1$).
+Additionally, the authors suggest constructing the inverse of the iResNet based on their observation that it can be directly implemented as a scaled iResNet \cite[Remark 2.3]{iresnet_02_bayesian}.
+This approach eliminates the need for fixed-point iterations during training, potentially reducing training time.

-We opted for a relatively large number of subnetworks in our architectures ($N=12$ for the smaller and $N=20$ for the larger) while keeping the residual functions $f_{\theta,i}$ fairly shallow.
-There are several reasons behind this design choice, which we will elaborate on below.
+However, upon evaluating both of these architectural choices, we found that they did not scale well to real-world tasks.
+Instead, we adopted an alternative approach, incorporating a larger number of subnetworks in our architectures -- $N=12$ for the smaller model and $N=20$ for the larger -- while keeping the residual functions $f_{\theta,i}$ relatively shallow.
+The rationale behind this design choice is discussed in the following sections.

 First, the Lipschitz constant of a neural network can be estimated from above by the product of the Lipschitz constants of all layers, but this estimation can be far from tight, as noted in \cite{bungert_2021}.
 This issue gets worse as the number of layers increases, which is why we chose shallow sub-architectures to mitigate this problem.